 "Rybczynski's theorem in the Heckscher-Ohlin world - anything goes," 2009, joint with Hugo Sonnenschein and Christis Tombazos, Journal of International Economics, 79 (1), 137-142.

 “Impatience vs. Incentives,” March 2014, joint with John Zhu, Revise and Resubmit Econometrica.

-Abstract: This paper studies the long-run dynamics of Pareto-optimal self-enforcing contracts in a repeated principal-agent framework with differential discounting.
-Impatience concerns encourage contracts to favor the more patient player in the long run, and incentives concerns encourage contracts to favor the agent in the long run.
-When the agent is relatively impatient, the impatience and incentives forces are in conflict.
-If the conflict is strong, we show that optimal contracts oscillate between favoring the principal and favoring the agent as a way to cater to both forces in the long-run.
-This occurs in the absence of uncertainty or any need to randomize.
-When the impatience and incentives forces are aligned or one force dominates the other, we show that every optimal contract converges to a steady state in the long run in a well-behaved way.
-The results of Ray (2002) and Lehrer and Pauzner (1999) can be recovered as limiting cases.
+Abstract: This paper studies the long-run dynamics of Pareto-optimal self-enforcing contracts in a repeated principal-agent framework with an impatient agent.
+Impatience concerns encourage contracts to favor the principal in the long run, whereas incentives concerns encourage contracts to favor the agent in the long run.
+Optimal dynamic contracts generically oscillate between favoring the principal and favoring the agent despite the absence of uncertainty or any need to randomize.
+The amplitude of oscillation relates to the sensitivity of the agent's incentive problem to monetary transfers.
+Arbitrarily low participation constraints of the agent or the principal may fundamentally change contract dynamics.
+Our results help reconcile the opposing predictions of Ray (2002) and Lehrer and Pauzner (1999).